Mew (band): Frengers (2003–2004)

-And the Glass Handed Kites (2005–2009)
+And the Glass Handed Kites (2005–2008)

-Their next album And the Glass Handed Kites was released in Denmark on 19 September 2005, in the United Kingdom and rest of Europe on 26 September, and in the United States on 25 July 2006.
+Their next album And the Glass Handed Kites was released in Denmark on 19 September 2005, in the rest of Europe on 26 September, and in the United States on 25 July 2006.
 The album received critical acclaim, with Mew described as making "dreamy thunderstorm pop".
-They were MTV Asia "Buzz-Worthy" as of January, 2006, and at the DMA06 (Danish Music Awards) they took home 4 statuettes.
+At the 2006 Danish Music Awards, they won four awards.

-On 11 April 2006, Wohlert left the band to spend more time with his girlfriend (now wife), Pernille Rosendahl, of the now-dissolved band Swan Lee, who was to give birth to their son Tristan in May 2006.
+On 11 April 2006, Wohlert left the band to spend more time with his girlfriend, Pernille Rosendahl, of the band Swan Lee, who was to give birth to their son in May 2006.
 The two would later go on to form a duo, The Storm.

-The band toured with Nick Watts (formerly of UK indie band Headswim) as their keyboardist, and Bastian Juel (who used to act as a studio and live bassist for Swan Lee and also played bass on Tina Dico's EP Far) joined them as their live bassist.
-However, he was not an official replacement for Johan and the band returned to the studio with just the three original members for the next album.
+The band toured with Nick Watts (formerly of UK indie band Headswim) as their keyboardist, and Bastian Juel (who used to act as a studio and live bassist for Swan Lee) joined them as their live bassist.
 The band finished touring for And the Glass Handed Kites in the summer of 2007.
 They returned to Brooklyn, New York in May 2008 in order to begin recording their next record, and tapped Rich Costey (who produced their breakthrough album, Frengers) once again as producer.

 No More Stories...
-(2009–2012)
+(2009–2010)

 The band's fifth album No More Stories Are Told Today, I'm Sorry They Washed Away // No More Stories, The World Is Grey, I'm Tired, Let's Wash Away was released on 17 August 2009 in Scandinavia, 24 August in the UK and 25 August in the US.
 In 2009, the band supported Nine Inch Nails for various tour dates across Europe and the United States.

 On 25 October 2010 Mew released their first compilation album entitled, Eggs Are Funny, which featured 14 songs from previous albums as well as one new song, "Do You Love It?".
 The track list was compiled of what Mew consider to be their "best work".

-On an episode of HBO's Eastbound and Down that aired on 31 October 2010, "Comforting Sounds" from the album Frengers played over the end of the show and into the closing credits.